Welcome to the Assessment Services Office

 - Apply for Admission Continuing students do not need to reapply, except K-12 students.
 Student who have not attended PCC for a semester or more will need to reapply.
 (Required)

 - Complete the New Student Online Orientation before testing (Required).

 - The ACCUPLACER English, ESL and math placement exams are computerized, multiple-choice with no time limit.
 It takes approximately 2 to 3 hours to complete two exams and 1 to 1 1/2 hours to complete one exam.
 Dictionaries, calculators and other aides are not permitted.
 Scratch paper will be provided.

 - Plan adequate time to complete the exam(s).

 - The Chemistry placement exam is paper/pencil, multiple-choice and is timed: 45 minutes to complete 44 items.
-A basic calculator can be used and will be provided only for the Chemistry exam.
+A basic calculator (Addition, Subtraction, etc.) can be used and will be provided only for the Chemistry exam.
 Graphing calculators are not permitted for use.

 - Students must wait a minimum of eight weeks to retake the placement exam.